 - Other substances.
-Other natural remedies have been tried, including evening primrose and a mixture of honey, olive oil, and beeswax.
+Other natural remedies have been tried, including aloe vera, calendula, bee pollen, beeswax and cod liver oil.
 Further study is needed to prove their effectiveness for treating diaper rash.
 Some of these substances may promote bacterial growth.

 Preparing for your appointment

-Generally, a diaper rash can be treated successfully at home.
-Make an appointment with your baby's doctor if the rash gets worse despite several days of home treatment, is severe or occurs along with a fever.
+Generally, diaper rash can be treated successfully at home.
+Make an appointment with your baby's health care provider if the rash gets worse despite several days of home treatment, is severe or occurs along with a fever.

 Here's some information to help you get ready for your appointment.